CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ### View All Session Events

-You can view all of the alarm and info events for a given session with the NetQ UI.
+You can view all alarm and info events for a given session with the NetQ UI.

 To view all events, open the full-screen Network Services|EVPN Session card and click the **All Events** tab.